Cannabinoid Chart With Simple Explanations

 Each header is organized based on the chemical breakdown of cannabinoids.
 We’ll cover CBGa first and then work our way down to CBN.
 For each cannabinoid, we’ll list its key features, effects, and potential medical benefits.

 The two most popular cannabinoids—also known as the “main cannabinoids”—are THC and CBD.
 Of course, there are others that we’ll go over shortly.
-There are two other terms you need to understand: the endocannabinoid system (ECS for short) and decarboxylation.
-If you didn’t already know that the body naturally produces endocannabinoids in the central nervous system, you’re on your way to understanding the cannabasics pretty quickly.
+Two other terms you need to understand are the endocannabinoid system (ECS for short) and decarboxylation.
+If you didn’t already know that the body naturally produces endocannabinoids in the central nervous system, you’re on your way to understanding cannabasics pretty quickly.

 List of different cannabinoids